NLP/Grammatica/README.md

-It will then hold a small subset of the original set (Hopefully only 1 tree remains) -The Paser will also identify the head verbs/nouns of each phrase and mark them on the syntax tree with Idenfitifers (This will be used to meaning representations and feature matrices)
+It will then hold a small subset of the original set (Hopefully only 1 tree remains) -The Paser will also identify the head verbs/nouns of each phrase and mark them on the syntax tree with Idenfitifers (This will be used to meaning representations and feature matrices) -Event Storage for actor, action, prop, supporting actor, location, time -Each actor, prop will also have location and time

 -Add new Rules for Wh-Questions
 -Find a way to generate the head words and objects of questions -Create enums for Wh-words and phrases
 -Create a way to store and lookup meaning representations and events -Find a way to identify what the questions is asking for and where to look

+-Add new Rules for Commands
+-Create functors for Key Commands like Find, Define, Show, Explain, etc...

+-Add Rules for Adjective Phrases
+-The actor/prop/etc.. will be their own structs and will have features that hold the adjectives -These can be used to identify particular adjectives (Who is funny?) or to describe a noun (Describe the ball).

+-Add Rules for Adverb Phrases
+-The action will have their own structs with features holding the adverbs -This caan be used to identify how someone did something (How did he kick the ball).
 ```
 # DONE:
 ```